 This year was the 15th anniversary of Green Man, the bucolic festival set in the Brecon Beacons.
 It is – since the demise of Big Chill – my favourite festival venue, with its lush mountainous setting and main stage framed dramatically by the Black Mountains.
 For those short of stature (like myself), you’ll always have a good view of main-stage acts due to the steep rake of the amphitheatre, a perfect spot to laze about during those occasional sunny moments before the next rain shower drifts along.

 The Mountain Stage may be Green Man’s focal point but, like last year, we found ourselves at the Far Out tent and the Walled Garden for much of the time.
 Thursday opened with a powerful, punchy set by BBC 6 Music favourites Bad Bad Not Good.
 Much-anticipated Ride followed.
 Their new release Weather Diaries contains some beautiful numbers such as the haunting Cali.
-The band played an impeccable set but they distanced themselves from the crowd.
-While I don’t expect artists to go overboard with the banter, some engagement with the crowd wouldn’t have gone amiss, especially as they had the honour of first headline act.
+The band played an impeccable set but they refrain from engaging with the crowd.
+While I don’t expect artists to go overboard with the banter, some acknowledgement wouldn’t have gone amiss, especially with their first headline act status.

 Krautrock-inspired W H Lung, who I was impressed by recently at Bluedot festival, opened proceedings at the Far Out tent on Friday – the Manchester project have kept a low profile but their strong material and distinctive sound mean they are getting noticed.